et508/Erenshor.LootManager/README.md

 ## LootUI Settings
 - Autoloot - Toggle On or Off
+- Autoloot Hotkey - Set a custom keybind to toggle autolooting on or off. `F10` by default.
 - Autoloot Distance - Set the distance to autoloot 0 to 200 units
 - Loot Method - Choose between Blacklist, Whitelist, or Standard
     - Blacklist - Will use the blicklist filter you setup.
 Destroying the items you do not want to loot.